karnmodi/GlisterLuxury/Frontend/LUXURY_HOMEPAGE_IMPLEMENTATION.md

 ## Summary

-The Glister London luxury homepage is now complete with:
+The Glister Luxury luxury homepage is now complete with:
 - ✅ Cinematic hero with parallax effects
 - ✅ Vision & Mission split layout
 - ✅ Core Values with metallic shine effects